knightjdr/prohits-viz-api/README.md

 ##### Heat maps/dot plots

 The request body can take two different formats. `format1` is a minimal format designed to make it as easy as possible to submit data.
 See the file `sample-files/heatmap-format1-minimal.json` for an example.
-In the `parameters` object, the `condition`, `readout` and `abundance` fields are required and refer to the keys used in the `data` array.
+In the `dataKeys` object, the `condition`, `readout` and `abundance` fields are required and refer to the keys used in the `data` array to specify those properties.
 The `data` field is an array, with a single data point per entry corresponding to a condition-readout pair with their associated abundance.
 In the case of a dot plot, there must also be a `score` and `ratio` field, with the ratio referring to the relative circle size from 0-1.

+The `imageType` in the `parameters` object is required and indicates to the api the type of image you would like to visualize.

 When `format1` is drawn as an image, the first `condition` encountered in the `data` array will be the first column, the next unique condition the second column, and so on.
 Similarly for readouts.
 You do not need to specify a value for every cell (column-row) pair on the heat map as missing values will be treated as zero.